 Consider getting support from a holistic practitioner/nutritionist that understands these dietary principles.
 Also consider getting hair tissue mineral analysis to assess your mineral levels, especially if you have health conditions that won’t resolve after following a good diet protocol for any length of time.
 You may have some foundational things that need to be worked on that you are not aware of.
 Diet does usually help health issues resolve, but when it doesn’t typically there is need for supplemental therapy or even further work that you will need guidance with.

-If you are looking to work with someone to help you get the foundations of your health squared away, figure out health issues and receive guidance, support and feedback consider contacting me – I work with clients all over the globe via phone or Skype.
+If you are looking to work with someone to help you get the foundations of your health squared away, figure out health issues and receive guidance, support and feedback consider contacting me – I work with clients all over the globe via phone consults.
 Check out my coaching information here!